Key takeaways:

 With a Gantt chart, you can visualize exactly when project handoffs will happen — between people, teams, and departments.
 Knowing when these will occur means that you can anticipate them (rather than scrambling at the last minute) and iron out a process for facilitating a more seamless handoff by doing things like:

-• Instituting a checklist that individuals or teams must complete before handing off the project
+- Instituting a checklist that individuals or teams must complete before handing off the project

 In short, you can’t facilitate smooth handoffs if you don’t know when they’ll happen, and a Gantt chart is crucial for understanding exactly where these hurdles occur.
+In Wrike, handoffs are tied directly to tasks, owners, and timelines, so context doesn’t get lost between teams.
+Comments, attachments, and task histories stay connected to each handoff, giving the next owner everything they need without searching through emails or separate documents.

-Groups and team members become so intensely focused on their individual assignments and deadlines, they forget how they connect to the larger picture.
+Groups and team members can become so intensely focused on their individual assignments and deadlines, they forget how they connect to the larger picture.

 What’s the problem?
 That decreased visibility into the entire project can contribute to:

-• Miscommunication: Team members don’t understand how changes on their end impact the work of other teams.
+- Miscommunication: Team members don’t understand how changes on their end impact the work of other teams.

 Your Gantt chart also clearly illustrates what happens if a department or team member drops the ball or misses a deadline, as it will delay any dependent tasks that follow.
-A Gantt chart quite literally resembles a row of dominos, so it’s effective at instilling an increased sense of accountability across your team.
+A Gantt chart quite literally resembles a row of dominoes, so it’s effective at instilling an increased sense of accountability across your team.

 Sure, that one task that you were closely monitoring might be completed on schedule, but the rest of the project might have fallen behind while you had your back turned.